leonw774/lreng/README.md

   - You can represent the code of printable and escapable ASCII characters.
 For example, `'A'` evaluates to `65`, `'\\'` is `92`, and `'\n'` is `10`
 - Pair: Store the reference to two data, tagged `left` and `right`;
 - Callable: A expression that can be called or jumped to.
-  - Function: A callable that can pass in at most one argument.
+  - Function: A callable that own a stack and can pass in at most one argument.
   - Macro: A callable that does not have its own stack and cannot pass in argument.

 ### Global and Scoped